mthorning/matt-thorning.dev/src/pages/2019-01-20-using-closure.md

 title: 'Using closures'
 ---

-When I was learning about closures in Javascript for the first time I saw a lot of examples like this:
+When I was learning about closures in JavaScript for the first time I saw a lot of examples like this:

 ```javascript
 const counter = (function() {